crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Every configuration completed.
 18 total connections for 200 concurrent jobs across 6 processes.
 Thread mode needed 54 just to survive at 25 with 2.

 Thread mode doesn't scale because it can't.
-Every thread holds a connection, and database connections are a hard ceiling.
-Fiber mode scales because fibers share a small pool.
+Every thread holds a connection, and connections are a hard ceiling.
+Fibers share a pool.
 You just increase the number.

 ## One backend, two modes

 Fiber mode isn't universally better.
 CPU-bound jobs get nothing from it.
 C extensions that aren't fiber-safe won't work.
 And that's fine -- you don't have to pick one.

-As Trevor Turk pointed out in the PR discussion, this is really the key insight: separately configured worker pools.
-Here's a simplified version of what [Chat with Work][] runs in production:
+As Trevor Turk pointed out in the PR discussion, that's the whole point: separately configured worker pools.
+Here's what [Chat with Work][] actually runs in production:

 ```yaml
 workers: